square/spincycle/docs/v2.0/develop/requests.md

 A conditional node with sequence expansion expands the sequence that matches `if:` and `eq:`.

 The same rules about `deps:` apply (described above).

+## Linter

+The RM checks all spec files on startup.
+This includes static checks, most of which can be performed by looking at a single node or sequence, and graph checks, which necessarily involve building graphs that describe the request specs.
+If some (less important) checks fail, the RM logs warnings; if others fail, the RM logs those errors and fails.

+Some examples of static checks: ensuring that the `category` field is one of `job`, `conditional`, or `sequence`; checking that a sequence has at least one node; making sure a sequence node calls an actual sequence.

+Some examples of graph checks: catching circular dependencies; making sure all job args for a node has been set by previous nodes, or by the sequence.

+### spinc-linter CLI

+spinc-linter is a CLI into a local build of the linter (and only the linter).
+It runs exactly the same checks that the RM does on startup and logs all errors to stdout.
+Any errors thrown by linter should be addressed, because they will cause the RM to fail.
+Warnings should be ignored with caution; they indicate likely typos or mistakes in the specs.